kodamap/tellooo/README.md

 ## What's this

-This is test code of object tracking with Tello.
+This is test code of object tracking/detection with Tello.

 You can do followings:
 * Video streaming from Tello on your browser.